akshatkumar27/Hoobank-UI/README.md

 # HooBank - A banking website frontend using React.js & Tailwind CSS

 A single page website for displaying the features of a bank.
+Completely responsive for all devices.

 Demo link : https://main--incandescent-banoffee-81b0ea.netlify.app/